 - any company or person to whom we sell or transfer our business or our rights under any agreement we may have with you.

-We will only ever share your data with third parties for the purposes explained below and elsewhere in this policy.
+We will only ever share your data with third parties for the purposes explained in this policy.
 All third party companies we deal with are carefully selected and trusted companies and wherever possible contracts are put in place with them to ensure that your information is kept safe.
 We will only disclose your information to third parties where such a disclosure is permitted by law or where we have your permission.
-Some examples of third parties we may disclose your details to are:

 5. Personal data storage & security